Sorry, But Anti-Ageing Skincare Is A Scam

 “

-In a poll of Refinery29 UK's Instagram followers, sixty-two percent of respondents said that they had considered Botox or filler, while "looking jowly", "wrinkly" and "old in the face" are real beauty concerns.
+In a poll of Refinery29 UK's Instagram followers,62% of respondents said that they had considered Botox or filler, while "looking jowly", "wrinkly" and "old in the face" are real beauty concerns.

 ”